 Why “call often” is like “one size fits all” — Not the best fit for any customer

-We’ve heard phrases like “call often,” “call everybody,” and “call until you get an order” on the sales floor.
+We’ve heard “call often!” “call everybody!” and “call until you get an order!” on the sales floor.

-In other words, a company that is larger, expanding faster, and experiencing increased end-consumer demand is simply going to buy more often.
-So when we apply an average – which is what a “call often” mandate implies – we aren’t putting the customer’s buying cycle first.
-This doesn’t respect the customer’s buying cycle.
+When we apply an average calling cycle to all customers – which is what a “call everybody, often” mandate does – we aren’t putting the customer’s buying cycle first.
+The calling cycle doesn’t respect the customer’s buying cycle.

-Let’s see an example of how this can adversely affect your sales.
+Let’s see how this can adversely affect your sales.
 Assuming an average two-month buying cycle, take a look at this contact pattern:

 Clearly, the fallacy of “one size fits all” becomes immediately obvious.
 “One size fits all” is usually not a good fit, for anything in life.

-- Placed a one-time sizable order because of year-end, or seasonal effect
+- Placed a one-time sizable order because of year-end or seasonal issues

-- Bought a number of items but now needs to follow-up with related products
+- Bought a number of items but now must follow-up with other, related products

-- Buys product categories with different replenishment rates
+- Bought product categories with different replenishment rates

-So instead of “call often,” think “call at the right time.”
+Instead of “call often,” think “call at the right time”

 President & CEO at Valgen